alouiscious/Vox-Act-App/vox-act-api/public/present_procedures.md

 # when you test this, you'll want to paste in your encode_token and decode_token methods
 into the rails console

-# encode and decode and try client-side local cookie jwt.
+# encode and decode and try client-side local cookie jwt storage.

 # Cors: settings
 include credential for login actions